World braces for Trump victory with far-reaching consequences

 By Maria R. Sahuquillo (Brussels)

 Europe is holding its breath ahead of the election.
 The experience of Trump’s first term, his relationship with Russia, and the prospects of what the unpredictable Republican’s return to the White House could mean for the European Union are worrying most member states, and Brussels has prepared contingency plans to prevent and respond to a possible blow.
-The uncertainty about what will happen on Tuesday at the polls comes at a time when the leaders of the two largest economies in the EU, Germany and France, are very weakened.
+The uncertainty about Tuesday’s polls came at a time when the leaders of the two largest economies in the EU, Germany and France, are very weakened.
 Chancellor Olaf Scholz and President Emmanuel Macron are leaders with waning influence and at the head of divided governments.
 And their political survival is not guaranteed.
-The result in the United States will also deeply mark the European agenda in security, defense and trade.
+The result in the United States will also deeply mark the European agenda in security, defense, and trade.
 The challenges arising from a Trump victory would be the primary focus of the summit that European leaders will hold on Thursday and Friday in Budapest.

 A Harris presidency would mean maintaining the current status quo with the EU, but if Trump wins, the member states expect a hardening of the trade war between Washington and Beijing — which will also affect the EU — and an even more protectionist escalation with Europe with the imposition of new tariffs.
 Brussels and several European capitals also fear that a second term for the Republican would leave the EU alone in its support for Ukraine and force Kyiv into an unfavorable and insecure agreement to end the war.